VadymNikitan/SOC-Home-Lab-Azure/cases/001-PowerShell-EncodedCommand/README.md

 ## Executive Summary

-Microsoft Sentinel generated an alert after detecting an encoded PowerShell command.
-The investigation confirmed that the activity originated from an authorized Atomic Red Team simulation.
-No malicious execution, persistence, or outbound network communication was observed.
+Microsoft Sentinel generated an alert after detecting an encoded PowerShell command executed on a Windows endpoint.
+The investigation reconstructed the execution chain using Sysmon telemetry and confirmed that the activity originated from an authorized Atomic Red Team simulation.
+No evidence of persistence, credential access, lateral movement, or malicious network communication was identified.
-The incident was classified as a Benign True Positive.

 ## MITRE ATT&CK Mapping